-- 3. (1) A local counterparty to a transaction in a mandatory clearable derivative must submit, or cause to be submitted, the mandatory clearable derivative for clearing to a regulated clearing agency that offers clearing services in respect of the mandatory clearable derivative, if one or more of the following applies to each counterparty: - (a) the counterparty - (i) is a participant of a regulated clearing agency that offers clearing services in respect of the mandatory clearable derivative, and - (ii) subscribes to clearing services for the class of derivatives to which the mandatory clearable derivative belongs; - (b) the counterparty - (i) is an affiliated entity of a participant referred to in paragraph (a), - (ii) is not an investment fund or a trust, and - (iii) has had, at any time after the date on which this Instrument comes into force, a month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies; - (c) the counterparty - (i) is a local counterparty in any jurisdiction of Canada, other than a counterparty to which paragraph (b) applies, and - (ii) is not an investment fund or a trust, - (iii) has had, at any time after the date on which this Instrument comes into force, a month-end gross notional amount under all outstanding derivatives, combined with each affiliated entity that is not an investment fund or a trust and that is a local counterparty in
+- (ii) providing investors with exposure to a specific set of risks; - (iii) acquiring or investing in real estate or other physical assets; - (b) all the incurred indebtedness by the person or company whose primary purpose is one set out in subparagraphs (a)(i) or (ii), including obligations owing to its counterparty to a derivative, are solely secured by the assets of that person or company. - (1) A local counterparty to a transaction in a mandatory clearable derivative must submit, or cause to be submitted, the mandatory clearable derivative for clearing to a regulated clearing agency that offers clearing services in respect of the mandatory clearable derivative, if one or more of the following applies to each counterparty: - (a) the counterparty - (i) is a participant of a regulated clearing agency that offers clearing services in respect of the mandatory clearable derivative, and - (ii) subscribes to clearing services for the class of derivatives to which the mandatory clearable derivative belongs; - (b) the counterparty - (iii) is an affiliated entity of a participant referred to in paragraph (a), and (ii) has - (iv) had, at any time after the date on which this Instrument comes into force, afor the months of March, April and May preceding the reference period in which the transaction was executed, an average month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies; - (c) the counterparty - (i) is a local counterparty in any jurisdiction of Canada, other than a counterparty to which paragraph (b) applies, and - (ii) has had, at any time after the date on which this Instrument comes into forcehad, during the previous 12-month period, a month-end gross notional amount under all outstanding derivatives, combined with each affiliated entity that is a local counterparty in any jurisdiction of Canada, exceeding \$500 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies, and

-- any jurisdiction of Canada, exceeding \$500 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies-, and - (iv) has had, at any time after the date on which this Instrument comes into force, a month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies. - Unless paragraph (1)(a) applies, a local counterparty to which paragraph (1)(b) or (1)(c) applies is not required to submit a mandatory clearable derivative for clearing to a regulated clearing agency if the transaction in the mandatory clearable derivative was executed before the 90th day after the end of the month in which the month-end gross notional amount first exceeded the amount specified in subparagraph (1)(b)(ii) or (1)(c)(ii), as applicable. - (3) Unless subsection (2) applies, a local counterparty to which subsection (1) applies must submit a mandatory clearable derivative for clearing no later than - (a) the end of the day of execution if the transaction is executed during the business hours of the regulated clearing agency, or - (b) the end of the next business day if the transaction is executed after the business hours of the regulated clearing agency. - (4) A local counterparty to which subsection (1) applies must submit the mandatory clearable derivative for clearing in accordance with the rules of the regulated clearing agency, as amended from time to time. - (5) A counterparty that is a local counterparty solely pursuant to paragraph (b) of the definition of "local counterparty" in section 1 is exempt from this section if the mandatory clearable derivative is submitted for clearing in accordance with the law of a foreign jurisdiction to which the counterparty is subject, set out in Appendix B.
+- (iii) had, for the months of March, April and May preceding the reference period in which the transaction was executed, an average month-end gross notional amount under all outstanding derivatives exceeding \$1 000 000 000 excluding derivatives to which paragraph 7(1)(a) applies. - (2) Unless paragraph (1)(a) applies, a local counterparty to which paragraph (1)(b) or (1)(c) applies is not required to submit a mandatory clearable derivative for clearing to a regulated clearing agency if the transaction in the mandatory clearable derivative was executed before the 90th day after the end of the month in which the month-end gross notional amount first exceeded the amount specified in subparagraph (1)(b)(ii) or (1)(c)(ii), as applicable. - (3) Unless subsection (2) applies, a local counterparty to which subsection (1) applies must submit a mandatory clearable derivative for clearing no later than - (a) the end of the day of execution if the transaction is executed during the business hours of the regulated clearing agency, or - (b) the end of the next business day if the transaction is executed after the business hours of the regulated clearing agency. - A local counterparty to which subsection (1) applies must submit the mandatory clearable derivative for clearing in accordance with the rules of the regulated clearing agency, as amended from time to time. - A counterparty that is a local counterparty solely pursuant to paragraph (b) of the definition of "local counterparty" in section 1 is exempt from this section if the mandatory clearable derivative is submitted for clearing in accordance with the law of a foreign jurisdiction to which the counterparty is subject, set out in Appendix B.